 Phone: Visitors are welcome to use the HOWL phone to receive calls and make local calls.
 Long distance calls require a calling card.
 Please limit your phone use, as our phone is shared between HOWL business, residents, and visitors.

-When nature calls… Visitors are encouraged to use the beautiful composting outhouse (with mountain views!)
-The newly renovated bathroom in the house is also available.
-Help preserve the life of our septic system by putting all toilet paper in the waste bin, not the toilet.
+When nature calls… Visitors are encouraged to use the beautiful composting outhouse (with mountain views!).
+The newly renovated bathroom in the house is also available for visitors who have booked a room in the farmhouse.

 And speaking of basic needs… During your visit, we hope you will enjoy the beautiful land and the community here at HOWL.
 Since we are several miles from the nearest store, cell phone coverage, or anything resembling a downtown, this takes a bit of planning.
 Please expect to take care of all your own basic needs (warm clothing, transportation, food, emotional support, communications, etc.).